RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 CSMC+MuMe [Joint Conference on AI Music Creativity](https://boblsturm.github.io/aimusic2020/programme.html).
 I'd been meaning to blog about the project on here, but it was a very busy summer, followed by an even crazier semester.
 So it goes.
 The paper is [here](https://boblsturm.github.io/aimusic2020/papers/CSMC__MuMe_2020_paper_30.pdf), and I also submitted a summary as an [ISMIR LBD](https://program.ismir2020.net/lbd_422.html).
-You can get an idea of the work from my slideshow presentation:
+You can get an idea of the work from my super-exciting slideshow presentation:

 <iframe width="100%" src="https://www.youtube.com/embed/0EsTGTkdmtU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I care a lot about this project and I do mean to keep developing and documenting it.
+I care a lot about this project and I do mean to keep developing and properly documenting it.
 But right now my focus is on completing the semester and staying sane.